LeosGmbH/GitHub-Issues-CSV-Import-Manager/README.md

    ```

 2. **Prepare Your CSV**
-   Create a CSV file with the following structure:
+   Edit the CSV file in the Repo with the following structure:
    ```csv
    title,body,labels,milestone
    "Login bug","Cannot login","bug",1